What you see: Brown and black streaks or dots in avocado flesh.

 The short answer is oxidation.
 Here’s the more interesting (I think!) long story, which includes a chain of chemical reactions:

-According to Britannica, avocados go brown extra fast because they have high concentrations of the enzyme, polyphenol oxidase, that causes green flesh to go brown.
+According to Britannica, avocados go brown extra fast because they have high concentrations of the enzyme central to this reaction: polyphenol oxidase.

 Can you prevent little brown spots and dark streaks from forming in avocados?